eomoran/fin50040-asst3/README.md

 ## Results Comparison

 The results for the 1927-2013 subsample should be compared with the professor's original solution (see `Assignment 3 - Day 1 MPT CAPM.xlsx`).
 Any differences are likely due to:
+- **Updates to underlying Fama-French data**: The historical data for the 1927-2013 period has been revised/updated by Fama-French since the original assignment was created (not just extended to 2024)
-- Dataset updates (Fama-French data extended to 2024)
+- Dataset extension: Fama-French data has been extended to 2024
 - Minor differences in data processing or rounding
-- Updates to the underlying Fama-French factor data

 See `PTAP 50040 Assignment.md` for the complete task list.